toggledbits/VirtualSensor/README.md

 input for various purposes, and sometimes testing with live data is too slow and tedious.
 So I cobbled together a plugin that can act as any kind of sensor native to Vera: temperature, motion/door (aka security), humidity, light, and generic (it does them all at once).

+VirtualSensor can also operate entirely in "manual" mode, meaning that the trip/reset state of its SecuritySensor1 service can be managed exclusively through the UI or scene/Lua/PLEG actions.
+It can also be managed by external web requests to the Vera, so an outside service could set the tripped/reset state of the device based on conditions entirely unknown to Vera.
+For example, BlueIris is popular NVR software for managing and recording IP security cameras, and it offers excellent motion detection, sound triggers, etc. Simple configuration within BlueIris would allow to set and reset the tripped state of a VirtualSensor, allowing it to operate as a motion sensor controlled by BlueIris reaction to what it sees in a camera.

 Virtual Sensor runs on Vera UI7, ALTUI, and openLuup.